technicalguru/php-database/README.md

 }
 ```
 ...and use it...

 ```
 $model = new \TgDatabase\DataModel($database, $myDaoFactory);
 ```

-Now you don't need to overwrite the `init()` method of the DataModel.
+Now you don't need to overwrite the `init()` method of the `DataModel`.

-The use of a DaoFactory is recommended when you have many DAOs to manage and your application
+The use of a `DaoFactory` is recommended when you have many DAOs to manage and your application
 usually uses only a fraction of it.
-It also will decouple your DataModel from the DAOs.
+It also will decouple your Data Model from the DAOs.

-# Criteria API
+# Query API
-Version 1.2 introduces a basic form of `Criteria` which gives you more freedom to express SQL conditions
+Version 1.3 introduces the `Query` which gives you more freedom to express SQL conditions
-when searching for rows and objects.
+when searching, updating or deleting objects.
 It is designed using the Hibernate ORM Criteria template.
 So much
 of the code may appear familiar to you.

-The Criteria API was created additional to the Data Model and DAO API and enhances it.
+The Query API was created in addition to the Data Model and DAO API and enhances it.
 So you can still use
-the v1.0 way of searching objects while already starting the Criteria API.
+the v1.0 way of searching objects while already starting the Query API.
 However, it is planned to
-replace the `queryList()` and `querySingle()` methods in `Database` as well as  `count()` and
-`find()` methods in `DAO` by the Criteria API in next major versions.
-At the moment both APIs exist
-independently.
+remove the old API way of describing restrictions and orderings.
+Watch out for deprecation warning
+messages in your log.

+**Notice:** Don't worry when you were already using the v1.2 `Criteria` class.
+It is kept for compatibility
+in the 1.x versions (`Criteria` now inherits from `Query`).
+Starting with v2.0, this interface will be removed.

 **Disclaimer:** The Criteria API cannot yet produce `GROUP BY` clauses as they are more complex to build.
 It will be added later.

-## Creating a Criteria
+## Creating a Query
-Two ways exist: Creating a `Criteria` object from the `Database` object, or alternatively from the `DAO`
+Two ways exist: Creating a `Query` object from the `Database` object, or alternatively from the `DAO`
 object:

 ```
 // From Database object
-$criteria = $database->createCriteria('#__users');
+$query = $database->createQuery('#__users');

 // From DAO object
-$criteria = $userDAO->createCriteria();
+$query = $userDAO->createQuery();
 ```

-You can define model classes (the objects returned from `SELECT` queries) and aliases when creating a `Criteria`:
+You can define model classes (the objects returned from `SELECT` queries) and aliases when creating a `Query`:

 ```
 // From Database object
-$criteria = $database->createCriteria('#__users', 'MyNamespace\\User', 'a');
+$query = $database->createQuery('#__users', 'MyNamespace\\User', 'a');

 // From DAO object
-$criteria = $userDAO->createCriteria('a');
+$query = $userDAO->createQuery('a');
 ```

 As the DAO already knows about the model class, there is no need to mention it when creating from a `DAO`.